 A candidate must exhibit and maintain sufficient physical stamina to perform strenuous workloads for long periods.
 A candidate should be free of chronic debilitating diseases that preclude successful completion of the curriculum.
 A candidate must be free of active infectious diseases deemed highly contagious in a healthcare setting.
+A candidate must be current on all required vaccinations required at hospital rotation sites.
 Reasonable accommodation(s) will be granted to otherwise qualified students who have a disability.
-Osteopathic Principles and Practice (OMM) / Osteopathic Manipulative Medicine (OMM) and physical examination includes students practicing on each other such as range of motion, physical examination skills, palpation, and the various osteopathic manipulation techniques.
+Osteopathic Principles and Practice (OPP) / Osteopathic Manipulative Medicine (OMM) and physical examination includes students practicing on each other such as range of motion, physical examination skills, palpation, and the various osteopathic manipulation techniques.
 Thus, a student must be able to participate in, perform these skills and demonstrate competency in performing these techniques.